-He suggests that taxes should be shifted off of jobs, businesses and sales, and onto the use and abuse of nature.
-Un-taxing labour and right-pricing resources would encourage businesses to hire more people and reduce material throughput.
+Frank would like to see an economic model where taxes are shifted off of jobs, businesses and sales, and onto the use and abuse of nature.
+Un-taxing labour and right-pricing resources would encourage businesses to hire more people and reduce waste and pollution.
 There are far more jobs in value-added production then in simple resource extraction.
 People and businesses should "pay for what they burn, not for what they earn."

 De Jong was one of seven siblings who all managed to achieve postsecondary educations, but as a result of this experience, he thinks college and university tuition should be low –following the European model– to ensure access for all, regardless of income or background.

 Frank is a strong supporter of local, community-based arts and music.
 He is an avid outdoorsman who enjoys canoeing, hiking and cross-country skiing.